TheArctesian/marxist.store/Books/Plan.md

 # Books
-These will all be orgnised in time
+These will all be organised in time
 ## People
 - Marx
 - Engels
-- Lafargue
-- Kautsky
-- Zetkin
-- Plekhanov
 - Luxemburg
-- Connolly
-- De Leon
 - Eugene Debs
 - Connolly
 - Lenin
 - Trotsky
-- Stalin
 - Mao
-- Lukacs
 - Gamsci
-- Ibarrui
 - Horkeimer
 - Adorno

+- Parenti (dk if hes public domain)
+These are just the ones I have read
 ## Movments